GrantCulbertson/BelizeSolarProject/README.md

 The data is [here](https://docs.google.com/document/d/1jhXcbkrk1JekFlCHPpZr_mavFl_XUg0e9h4HGTEOAKA/edit)

 Out team will:
-- create a main page, to provide information on the project.
+- create a main page to provide information on the project.
 - a set of sub pages for each school

 It should be nice looking, and include buttons and/or pull down menus to navigate.